 Biology & Biochemistry Imaging Core (BBIC)

-Plans for expansion, the Nikon N-SIM-S super-resolution system
+Data from the Demo of the Nikon N-SIM-S super-resolution system

 We have recently submitted an NSF MRI grant to purchase the new Nikon N-SIM-S super-resolution microscope.
 Here’s a link to Nikon’s web page: